Nikoleta-v3/blog/_posts/2018-01-05-power-of-memory.md

 \\[ max_{q}: u_q(p) \\]
 \\[st: \\ p \in\mathbb{R}_{[0,1]}^{4}\\]

-Solving analytically a maximisation problem of \\(16\\) can be proven to be complicated.
+Obtaining an analytical solution to this problem is not immediate.
 Thus in this blog post and as a second part of my work I considered a constrained version of the above problem.
 This was mainly done to get a better understanding of how to tackle the bigger problem.

 More specifically, the constrained problem explored here is that of a set of memory one strategies where the transition probabilities of each state are the same.
 These